OPT STEM Extension (OPTX)

 These requirements mandate that the company remains in good standing with E-Verify and has the resources to comply with the proposed training plan.

-Explore the Study in the States to find more information and additional STEM OPT resources for students, school officials and employers.
+You may explore Study in the States website to find more information and additional STEM OPT resources for students, school officials, and employers.